LPRegen/vendure-shop/README.md

 - Implement a home page with a grid of products that includes product picture, description and price (from any product variant).
 Hint: use `Graphql` query.

-- Create a "Buy" button for each product in the grid and implement a mutation to update an order everytime a user clicks on that button.
+- Create a "Buy" button for each product in the grid and implement a mutation to update an order every time a user clicks on that button.
   The mutation is called `addItemToOrder`.
 Hint: look into the API documentation section of this document.

 - Implement app header component that includes the subtotal of the current order and persists through page refresh.
 Hint: use `Graphql` mutation and Context API.